Chell0/machels-port/README.md

-# Developer Web Portfolio
+# Web Portfolio

-- Welcome to **Machel's Web Portfolio!** This repository showcases my skills, projects, and experience as a web developer.
+- This repository showcases my skills, projects, and experience as a software engineer.
 It serves as a personal website where potential employers, collaborators, and clients can learn more about me and view my work.

 ---